KoushikMuthakana/customer-analytics-data-platform/docs/data-discovery-and-modeling.md

 The Bronze layer preserves every event exactly as received.

-The Staging layer reconstructs the latest business state by selecting the latest event for each business entity using the CDC timestamp.
+The Staging layer reconstructs the latest business state by selecting the most recent event for each business entity using `__ts_ms`.

-Example lifecycle:
+Example:

 ```text
 Session Created